Scottish Rural Parliament 2018

 The Scottish Rural Parliament is inclusive of a wide range of representation from young people at the event, including the Highland Youth Convener and representatives from Police Scotland’s Youth Volunteers.
 Organisers have also involved young people throughout the planning, delivery and the hosting of the Rural Parliament.
 Working closely with Dumfries and Galloway College the event is supporting the skills development of hospitality students who will be collaborating with local businesses to provide catering at the event.

-Fiona Herron, Campus Manager for the College’s Stranraer campus said:
+Fiona Herron, Campus Manager for the College?s Stranraer campus said:

-“The College is excited about playing a part in this year’s Scottish Rural Parliament.
+“The College is excited about playing a part in the Scottish Rural Parliament.
 It provides us with an opportunity to showcase the Stranraer campus, in particular with the forthcoming investment through the South of Scotland Economic Partnership, but also very much the enthusiasm of our students and staff.
-The College is a key player in providing training, education and support for the communities and businesses in this very rural corner of Scotland with an approach to learning that very much reflects its locality.
+The College is a key player in providing training, education and support for the communities and businesses in this very rural corner of Scotland with an approach to learning that very much reflects its locality.”

 Cllr Elaine Murray, Leader of Dumfries and Galloway Council said:

-“Given the rural nature of our region, Dumfries and Galloway is delighted to host this year’s Scottish Rural Parliament.
+“Given the rural nature of our region, Dumfries and Galloway is delighted to host the 2018 Scottish Rural Parliament.
 Our rural landscape often poses some unique challenges for our area and this is added to by the uncertainties of Brexit.
 Our rural economy is often heavily dependent on EU funding, particularly the Common Agricultural Policy, and the impact on our communities could be great if this funding is not replaced.
 In 2016 it was estimated that over 6,700 people were employed in agriculture in Dumfries and Galloway, this equates to 10% of the overall Scottish agriculture workforce and 11.8% of all jobs in our region.

 “In addition, our own, Council specific, EU funded programmes will also be affected, for example our Business Growth Accelerator programme is directly affected by the European Regional Development Fund.
 Obviously further work is needed, which will prove challenging given the current vagueness and insecurities surrounding Brexit, but by coming together at the Scottish Rural Parliament we can share our common ground and face the future together.”